WebAssembly/module-linking/proposals/module-linking/Example-SharedEverythingDynamicLinking.md

 single version of `libc` and every other shared library.

-The situation is different, however, when bundling distinct *programs*, as we saw with `deployment-bundle.wat` above.
+The situation is different, however, when bundling distinct *programs*, as we saw with `$DEPLOYMENT-BUNDLE` above.
 In this case, since there is no sharing of memory, each program can have its own major version of `libc`.
 In the case of minor/patch version changes, the bundler can implicitly upgrade programs with older versions to match programs with newer versions (to share more code/memory)